Quality Improvement in Hospice Care

 Before understanding where quality improvement (QI) fits in hospice care, there needs to be an understanding of basic QI principles.
 Quality improvement as a stand-alone way to improve healthcare, is actually a new concept.

-Quality improvement in healthcare can be defined as “a systematic continuous approach that aims to solve problems in healthcare, improve service provision, and ultimately provide better outcomes for patients” [9].
-The ultimate goal of QI in healthcare is to ensure quality care (or service) by engaging staff and patients to change workplace culture, processes, and systems [9].
+Quality improvement in healthcare is “a systematic, continuous approach that aims to solve problems in healthcare, improve service provision, and ultimately provide better outcomes for patients” (9).
+The ultimate goal of QI in healthcare is to ensure quality care (or service) by engaging staff and patients to change workplace culture, processes, and systems (9).

-Skills, including enthusiasm, optimism, curiosity, and perseverance are important in QI as there will be challenges on the journey to improvement [16].
+Skills, including enthusiasm, optimism, curiosity, and perseverance, are essential in QI as there will be challenges on the improvement journey (16).
 Relational skills are also vital as QI relies heavily on effective teams.
-QI is a great opportunity for front-line nurses to get involved in leadership and inspire change in an organization [9].
+QI is a great opportunity for front-line nurses to get involved in leadership and inspire change in an organization (9).

-Case Study Reflection: The hospice agency leaders are ready to begin building the QI team who will work on a project to find out why patient transports from hospital-to-home are delayed.
-The aim of the project is to improve hospice discharge times for the patients.
-As a reminder, hospice nurse case managers are not documenting the communication they have with transportation companies when setting up patient transfers from the hospital to patients’ homes.
+The hospice agency leaders are ready to begin building the QI team, which will work on a project to determine why patient transports from the hospital to home are delayed.
+The project aims to improve hospice discharge times for patients.
+As a reminder, hospice nurse case managers do not document their communication with transportation companies when setting up patient transfers from the hospital to patients’ homes.

-Based on the problem as well as information from the section above, representatives from what staff group would be most appropriate to invite to the team?
+1. Based on the problem and information from the section above, which staff group would be most appropriate to invite to the team?

 QI can be compared to a comprehensive nursing care plan that addresses problems within healthcare systems rather than individual patients.
 For example, a hospice nurse may devise an individual care plan for a patient with a terminal illness.
 Just as the nurse has to consider other factors that can affect the plan of care (e.g., difficult family dynamics or poor access to healthcare), QI teams have to consider other functions and processes that may occur within an organization that can affect successful implementation of the QI plan (e.g., staffing issues or budget cuts).